 Buying organic foods limits your exposure to pesticides, antibiotics, hormones and other harmful chemicals.
 Reducing your exposure to these chemicals will help you place less stress on your detoxification and immune systems.

-A diet rich in fresh fruits and vegetables is key to providing your body with essential nutrients and maintaining a healthy digestive system.
+A diet rich in fresh vegetables and fruit is key to providing your body with essential nutrients.
 In some cases, you can boost your nutrient intake with organic produce, which may contain higher amounts of vitamin C, zinc and iron.
 And some studies have found that the concentration of antioxidants in organically produced food is stronger than that of conventionally grown items.

 What do the labels mean?